 Honda recalls 1.2M more vehicles with dangerous air bags

-Takata used ammonium nitrate to inflate air bags.
-But the chemical can deteriorate when exposed to high temperatures and humidity, blowing apart a metal canister and hurling shrapnel.
-At least 23 people have been killed worldwide because of the defect.
+Takata used ammonium nitrate to create a small explosion and inflate air bags in a collision.
+But the chemical can deteriorate when exposed to high temperatures and humidity and blow apart a metal canister, spewing out shrapnel.
+At least 23 people have been killed by the company’s inflators and hundreds more injured.